vim-test/vim-test/README.md

 The above command makes sure that no surefire tests will be run (by passing in a dummy test and makes sure that the plugin won't fail), it also makes the dependent modules, skips PMD and checkstyle checks as well.

-The commands `:TestFile` and `:TestNearest` use the same strategy and you can use them to run the integration tests from file or method.
+Only for maven, the commands `:TestFile` and `:TestNearest` use the same strategy and you can use them to run the integration tests from file or method.

 They use `mvn verify` if the filename ends with *IT, *ITCase or *Integration.
 The most common plugins are skipped in this strategy to improve the test time.